• What type of withdrawal should I do?

 If you plan to take classes at a local community college you should first speak with your Academic Dean about which courses to take.
 You the should speak with the Registrar’s Office to determine if the course at the community college will count or be applied to your credits at UMass Amherst.
 It is important to verify the classes you take count towards your degree at UMass Amherst before taking the course.

-What if I plan to take online courses during my semester away through Continuing and Professional Education?
+What if I plan to take online courses during my semester away through University Without Walls (UWW)?

-You should consult your Academic Dean to determine what course you need to take and then contact the Continuing and Professional Education Office (CPE) to your determine your next steps, and review cost/enrollment fees.
+You should consult your Academic Dean to determine what course you need to take and then contact the UWW Registration Office to your determine your next steps.

-If you complete a Health Withdrawal, you will need approval to take CPE courses.
+If you complete a Health Withdrawal, you will need approval to take UWW courses.
 The Registrar’s Office determines requests on an individual basis.
 University Health Services (UHS) will also provide the Registrar’s Office with a recommendation.

 Yes.
 If you are an athlete at UMass Amherst, you need to speak with your coach to communicate that you are withdrawing.
 You should also speak to Ariel Pesante, Associate Director of Athletics/Governance and Compliance to discuss your plan to transition off campus, as well as your return (if applicable).
 Ariel can be reached via phone at 413 545-1823.